How Trump waged war on his own government

 Wenk, 68, resisted Zinke’s order to move many of the bison out, saying there was no basis for it.
 In the spring of 2018 he was informed by form letter of a reassignment to Washington.
 He chose to retire early.

-Wenk said his ouster was designed to send a clear message: “ ‘If we can do this to Dan Wenk, we can do it to anybody.’
+Wenk said his ouster was designed to send a clear message: “‘If we can do this to Dan Wenk, we can do it to anybody.’
 How else do you control an agency with as broad public support as the Park Service?’’

 Russell Travers met a similar fate after reaching the pinnacle of his career as acting director of the National Counterterrorism Center, created after the 9/11 attacks to monitor threats to the country.